mlswg/mls-protocol/draft-ietf-mls-protocol.md

   introduce the client to a new group.

 Group Context:
-: An object that summarizes the state of the group.
-The group context is signed to bind a message to a particular group, and also provided to new members to help them join a group.
+: An object that summarizes the shared, public state of the group.
+The group context is typically distributed in a signed GroupInfo message, which provided to new members to help them join a group.

 Signature Key:
 : A signing key pair used to authenticate the sender of a message.